futuresystems-courses/465-project-git4hiroaki-benshadburne-yujinhirose/readme.txt

-EXECUTE master.py
+EXECUTE start-clusters.sh
-it is the main executable
+it will ask for username, and paths to keys